goblin-trade/goblin-docs/src/technical_overview.md

 2. The entire tree must be read with SLOADs.
 Write pattern for SSTOREs is unpredictable.
 This costs a lot of gas.

-Optimizations allow Fairy to better utilize the native key-value tree and large 256 bit numbers.
+Optimizations allow Goblin to better utilize the native key-value tree and large 256 bit numbers.

-1. Internally Fairy uses 64 bit instead of 256 bit numbers.
+1. Internally Goblin uses 64 bit instead of 256 bit numbers.
 This allows more data to be stored in the same slot.

 2. The SSTORE tree is directly used for random access.